Skip to main content

 WHAT IS THE OUTLOOK FOR COMPUTER SCIENCE CAREERS?

 Demand for computer science professionals is high across computing and information technology fields but varies significantly by subfield.
-According to the BLS, employers will create more than 400,000 new jobs in software development, analysis and testing over the next 10 years.
-Meanwhile, database administration and architecturecomputer engineering and systems analysis jobs will grow more slowly.
+According to the BLS, employers will create more than 400,000 new jobs in software development, analysis and testing between now and 2032.
+Meanwhile, database administration and architecture, computer engineering and systems analysis jobs will grow more slowly.

 INFORMATION MANAGEMENT, INFORMATION SYSTEMS AND COMPUTER SCIENCE: SIMILARITIES AND DIFFERENCES